 before the new material is offered.

 I had a problem to resolve when designing my first Buying Facilitation® training program in 1983.
 Because my content ran counter to an industry norm (sales), I had to help learners overcome a set of standardized beliefs and accepted processes endemic to the field.
-Learners would have to first recognize that their habitual skills were insufficient and higher success ratios were possible by adding (not necessarily subtracting) new ones.
+To accomplish this, I developed a learning model to begin the process of changing core, unconscious, beliefs.

 My training design is called Learning Facilitation.
 I’ve used this model successfully for decades.
-(See my paper in The 2003 Annual: Volume 1 Training [Jossey-Bass/
+(See my paper in The 2003 Annual: Volume 1 Training [Jossey-Bass/Pfieffer]: “Designing Curricula for Learning Environments Using a Facilitative Teaching Approach to Empower Learners” pp 263-272).
+Here’s how I design courses:

-Course material is designed with ‘learning’ and belief change in mind (rather than content sharing/behavior change), and looks quite different from conventional training.
-For example Day 1 uses no desks, no notes, and no lectures.
-I teach learners how to enlist their unconscious to facilitate buy-in for new material.
+Course material is designed with ‘learning’ in mind (rather than content sharing/behavior change), and looks quite different from conventional training.
+For example Day 1 uses no desks, no notes, and no lectures and focuses on brain acceptance.
+I teach learners how to enlist their unconscious to facilitate unconscious buy-in for new material.

 Whether it’s my training model or your own, just ask yourself: Do you want to train?
 Or have someone learn?
 They are two different activities.